Step-by-step instructions to get C running on Windows, Mac, and Linux.

 Open Terminal and run:

-Click "Install" in the dialog that appears.
-It takes a few minutes.
+Click "Install" in the dialog that pops up.
+Expect it to take a few minutes.

-If version info prints, you are done.
-The gcc on Mac is Apple Clang (a C-compatible compiler).
+If the version info prints, you're done.
+On Mac, gcc is really Apple Clang (a C-compatible compiler).

 Ubuntu / Debian family: